-Some scientists suggest that genetic determinism is essentially the predictor of our future.
+Some scientists suggest that our genetics are essentially the predictor of our future, particularly when it comes to addiction.
 They tend to lock us rather securely into our physical heritage through heredity.
 So when it comes to addiction, these scientists tell us that if we have one parent who is an alcoholic or drug addict, we have a fifty percent chance of inheriting the same disease.
 If both our parents are addicts, we have a ninety percent chance of becoming similarly addicted to alcohol and/or drugs.

 In fact, too many people biologically targeted by addiction even know or understand the warning signs of alcoholism or drug abuse.
 Instead they live blithely in denial until they begin to teeter on the edge of disaster or are already in its clutches.
 Even then, through some illogical mental quirks like pride, shame, ignorance and fear,many still believe they can handle things on their own and refuse to reach out for help.

 One drink is too many and a thousand aren’t enough.
-And as they slide deeper and deeper into addiction and become willing to do almost anything for another drink, they become spiritually bankrupt.
+As an addict slides deeper and deeper into addiction and become willing to do almost anything for another drink, they become spiritually bankrupt.
 While addiction can be a disastrous family inheritance, the miracle of recovery can overcome the power of our genes and give us the greatest gift anyone could possibly receive – sobriety – and it’s offered to anyone who truly wants it.